 These jungle snippets, and many more, feature in I’m A Celebrity …Get Me Out Of Here!
 The Inside Story by Mark Busk-Cowley, published in hardback by Bantam Press, priced £16.99

-I’m A Celebrity… Get Me Out Of Here airs at 9pm every night on ITV.
+I’m A Celebrity… Get Me Out Of Here returns on Sunday, November 18 at 9pm on ITV.
 Catch up on BT TV via the ITV Hub app.